nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       See :ref:`zephyr:west`.

    West manifest file
-      The file containing the metadata of the manifest repository.
+      The main file describing the contents of a west workspace, which is located in the manifest repository.
-      In the |NCS| and Zephyr, it is :file:`west.yml`.
+      In the |NCS| and Zephyr, it is named :file:`west.yml`.

    West manifest repository
       A repository that contains a west manifest file and can be used to configure a west workspace.